Henry Beauchamp, Duke of Warwick

-Henry Beauchamp, 14th Earl and Duke of Warwick (22 March 142511 June 1446) was an English nobleman.
+Henry Beauchamp (22 March 1425 – 11 June 1446), 14th Earl and 1st Duke of Warwick, was an English nobleman.

 Life

 Henry was the son of Richard Beauchamp, 13th Earl of Warwick, and Isabel le Despenser.
-In 1434, he married Cecily Neville, the eldest daughter of Richard Neville, 5th Earl of Salisbury, and Alice Montagu, Countess of Salisbury.
+In 1434, he married Cecily Neville, the second daughter of Richard Neville, 5th Earl of Salisbury, and Alice Montagu, Countess of Salisbury.
 He became 14th Earl of Warwick on his father's death in 1439.

 His boyhood friendship with King Henry VI and his father's military services placed him high in the King's favour, and he was loaded with titles.
 In 1444, he was made premier Earl of the realm, and on 14 April 1445, was created Duke of Warwick, and around the same time, granted the Forest of Feckenham.

 He is said to have been crowned King of the Isle of Wight in 1444 by Henry VI, to place his playmate on a more equal standing with him, but this story is considered unhistorical.

 As Duke of Warwick, he was preceded only by the Duke of Norfolk.
 This precedence was disputed by the Duke of Buckingham, whom it displaced.
-However, the issue was rendered moot by his death on 11 June 1446, at which time the dukedom expired for lack of heirs-male.
+However, the issue was rendered moot by his death on 11 June 1446, at which time the dukedom expired for lack of heirs male.